-A packet-based load balancing is implemented on the TCP and UDP layer.
-Packet-based load balancing does not stop the connection or buffer the whole request, instead it sends the packet directly to the selected server after manipulating the packet.
+Packet-based load balancing is implemented on the TCP and UDP layer.
+Packet-based load balancing does not stop the connection or buffer the whole request, it sends the packet directly to the selected server after manipulating the packet.
 TCP and UDP sessions are maintained in the load balancer so that packets for a single session are directed to the same server.
 You can select Acceleration Enable in both the global configuration and relevant virtual server configuration to enable packet-based load balancing.

-A socket-based load balancing is implemented on top of the socket interface.
+Socket-based load balancing is implemented on top of the socket interface.
 Two connections are established for a single request, a client-facing connection and a server-facing connection.
 The server-facing connection is established after server selection.
 For HTTP socket-based implementation, the whole request is received before sending to the selected server with optional L7 manipulation.
-For HTTPS socket-based implementation, authentication information is exchanged either on the client-facing connection or server-facing connection.
+For HTTPS socket-based implementation, authentication information is exchanged either on the client-facing connection or on the server-facing connection.
 Socket-based load balancing is the default mode for TCP, HTTP, and HTTPS virtual servers.

 Abstract of an application service, represented by a unique combination of IP, port, protocol and application profile such as TCP or UDP.